GTPL Hathway Limited (GTPL), India’s leading Digital Cable TV and Broadband Service provider, yesterday announced the Q1 FY 19-20 financial results.

 Commenting on the performance, Anirudhasinhji Jadeja, Managing Director, GTPL Hathway said, “Q1FY20 was the first full quarter with New Tariff Order (NTO), which has led to significant growth in subscription revenue.
 Subscription revenue grew by 47% on a y-o-y basis.
-Overall, our first quarter performance was in line with our expectation and we see our next three quarters equally exciting.
-With NTO being stabilised, our focus on taking FTTH to more and more homes, re-launching industry’s first dual service product ‘GTPL GIGAHD’ to convert current customers along with adding new customers and concurrently launching hybrid set-top box will help us to converge linear TV viewing with OTT usage.
+Overall, our first-quarter performance was in line with our expectations and we see our next three quarters equally exciting.
+With NTO being stabilized, our focus on taking FTTH to more and more homes, re-launching the industry’s first dual service product ‘GTPL GIGAHD’ to convert current customers along with adding new customers, and concurrently launching a hybrid set-top box will help us to converge linear TV viewing with OTT usage.
 We will further increase the pace of growth momentum towards CATV and Broadband business in FY 2019 – 20.

-The company seeded 200,000 STBs during first quarter FY20, taking total seeded STBs as on June 30, 2019, to 9.70 million.
-Paying subscribers count as on June 30, 2019, stood at 7.1 million, increased by 300,000 mainly due to reactivation of service by existing subscribers.
-Active subscriber count stood at 7.5 million.
+The company seeded 200,000 STBs during the first quarter of FY20, taking total seeded STBs as of June 30, 2019, to 9.70 million.
+Paying subscribers count as of June 30, 2019, stood at 7.1 million, increased by 300,000 mainly due to reactivation of service by existing subscribers.
+The active subscriber count stood at 7.5 million.